Museums and Art Galleries

-Colorado State University Art Museum offers exhibits focused on a diversity of subjects including sports, costuming and traveling art exhibits.
+Colorado State's Gregory Allicar University Musuem of Art offers exhibits focused on a diversity of subjects including sports, costuming and traveling art exhibits.

 Fort Collins takes its horticulture seriously, and there is no shortage of flowers and gardens.
 Beautiful perennials create the backbone to the Gardens at Spring Creek, while annuals add color to the landscape.
 The Gardens have a well-loved Dahlia demonstration garden, ARTiculture sculptures throughout the grounds, a children’s’ garden, and an outdoor kitchen where savory dinners are prepared from produce grown on the premise.
 Flower lovers can also tour the picturesque rows of hundreds of potted flowers at the CSU Trial Gardens located at the University Center for the Arts.